k-omura/truetype_Arduino/README.md

 ## display
 - Support for more various displays.
-- Faster display of fonts (Implementation of SPI DMA is required).
+- Faster display of fonts (SPI optimization is required).
 - Make underline available.
 - Align text to the right.
 - Mono display: Text indication is not independent.